rob-murray/slowwly/README.md

 $ rackup
 ```

-Feel free to run it anywhere you need.
+Feel free to run it anywhere you need or use the existing deployed service [here](http://slowwly.herokuapp.com/).

 ### API